City Guides

 Overall Comfort

-We’ve said it a million times that comfort is a huge factor when it comes to how we rate backpacks — because traveling is no fun when your back is killing you.
-For us, we want a backpack that’s comfortable for short-distance city travel — for example, trips from the train station to the hostel/hotel or trips through the airport to the train, etc.
+When it comes to travel, I want a backpack that’s comfortable for short-distance city travel—for example, trips from the train station to the hostel/hotel or trips through the airport to the train, etc.

-The Osprey website states that the Farpoint 40 is rated to comfortably carry 20lbs-40lb but we recommend keeping your load closer to 20lbs for optimal comfort.
+The Osprey website states that the Farpoint 40 is rated to carry 20lbs-40lb but I highly recommend keeping your load around to 20lbs for optimal comfort.

-So let’s take a look at the individual aspects that make up the Farpoint 40’s suspension system.
+So let’s look at the individual aspects that make up the Farpoint 40’s suspension system:

 Shoulder Straps